 ChatGPT vs Claude: which is better received?
 Claude, clearly.
 It drew a higher share of positive sentiment and a stronger net score, and it dominates the genuine conversation on developer platforms.
 ChatGPT attracts a far wider, and more divided, spread of opinion as the mass-market default.

 Why is sentiment toward AI so different on Bluesky?
-Bluesky has become a centre of AI scepticism.
-In our sample it was the only platform where negative posts clearly outnumbered positive ones, with criticism focused on AI "slop", energy use, safety and the ethics of the technology, in sharp contrast to the enthusiasm on YouTube.
+Bluesky has become a centre of AI scepticism, and in our sample it was the most hostile room of the four, the only one where negative posts ran roughly two to one over positive ones.
+The criticism focused on AI "slop", energy use, safety and the ethics of the technology, in sharp contrast to the enthusiasm on YouTube.

 Why does Grok have negative sentiment if it is so popular?
 Grok's huge volume comes mostly from X, where it is used as a fact-checking bot.
 When you look at how people actually talk about it, especially on Bluesky, the tone turns sharply critical, with a heavy focus on safety and content concerns, which drags its overall sentiment down.